Latipay/LatipaySDK-Android-Demo/README.md

 LatipayAPI.sendRequest(req);
 ```

-### 6. Please support the `callbackUrl` in AlipayRequest and WechatpayRequest for receiving the result of payment.
+### 6. Please support the `callbackUrl` in AlipayRequest and WechatpayRequest for receiving the result of payment in your backend server.

 ```
 POST https://yourwebsite.com/pay_callback